Elizabeth D. Liddy, Dean & Trustee Professor

 The iSchool’s home in Hinds Hall received an American Institute of Architects Central New York Chapter Citation Award for the redesign and renovations conducted by Ashley McGraw Architects of Syracuse.

-Syracuse University School of Information Studies (iSchool) undergraduates are innovative problem-solvers who enjoy interacting with people as well as exploring new information technologies such as iPhones, iPads, wireless networks, and computers as well as social media.
+Syracuse University School of Information Studies (iSchool) undergraduates are innovative problem-solvers who enjoy interacting with people as well as exploring new information technologies such as mobile devices, sensors, and wireless networks, as well as social media and data analytics.

 The iSchool offers the undergraduate Information Management and Technology, BS , which combines technology, business, and communications courses to educate 21st century professionals who can enter virtually any industry upon graduation.